naugtur/js-training-examples/memory/leaks/ex5/SPOILERS.md

 ### 3.
 - See how it says it's in an array inside of a bound argument of some function?
 That's the drawback of using functions without names.
-- Hover over the function to see how it was defined.
 - Congrats, you found the variable name that's a suspect!
 - Now try exploring to see how it got retained